TerribleBrad/Wind-of-Kine/README.md

 # Preamble

-Wind of Kyneis a vanilla+ modlist with modernized combat.
+Wind of Kyne is a vanilla+ modlist with modernized combat.
 Visuals have been greatly enhanced

-Streamlined Skyrim is a fork of the my own list Streamlined Skyrim list
+Wind of Kyne is a fork of the my own list Streamlined Skyrim list which is a fork of SME/FT.
+Forkception!

+Check out the full modlist here: [link](https://loadorderlibrary.com/lists/wind-of-kyne-1)

 **Please read the ReadMe in Full.
 The installation process is not completed once you have finished the Wabbajack installation.
 Do not report issues/bugs/errors to mod authors!
 Seek out help from me or the other folks on the Wabbajack Discord**